cslysy/cslysy.github.io/_posts/2016-05-12-one-time-variable.markdown

 }
 ```

-Each of us seen such a code, it is very common, no matter how experienced authors are.
+Each of us seen such a dirty code, it is very common, no matter how experienced authors are.
 There are cases when using one-time variable is reasonable but I touch this topic later.
 For now, let's take a look at this famous quote:

 >Perfection is Achieved Not When There Is Nothing More to Add, But When There Is Nothing Left to Take Away”